StutenEXE/Angular-MyOwnApp/README.md

 ## The point of it all

-This project is here for me to learn to use Angular through TypeScript
+This project has been created for me to learn Angular with TypeScript.